vittoriofortino84/EDTOX/README.md

-### 3. Intra tuning and optimization of the pipeline based on  different genesets from Random walk and network edges
+### 3. Intra tuning and optimization of the pipeline based on combination of different genesets from Random walk with restart and network edges

 |3_1|[Drug_matrix_tuner.R](https://github.com/amir1715/EDTOX/blob/master/scripts/3_1_Drug_matrix_tuner.R)|
 | ------------- |--------------|